 If the PostgreSQL service will not start, do the following:

 1) Open "regedit".

 2) Navigate to "HKey_Local_Machine\SYSTEM\CurrentControlSet\services\postgresql-x**-*.*".

-- Check the "ImagePath".
+3) Check the "ImagePath" value.
 It should look similar to the following:

 C:\Program Files\AccessData\PostgreSQL\bin\pg_ctl.exe runservice -N "postgresql-x64-9.1" -D "D:\pgdata" -w

-(Notes: The first underlined path is the location of PostgreSQL binaries.
-The second underlined path is the location of PostgreSQL data.)
+Note: The first underlined path is the location of PostgreSQL binaries.
+The second underlined path is the location of PostgreSQL data.

 4) If either of the underlined paths are pointing to an incorrect location, double-click "ImagePath" to edit the value, then modify it appropriately.

 5) Go back to "services.msc".